 Dear valued patients,

-We plan to return for routine patient care on Monday, May 11th 2020.
-Should additional orders present themselves, we have every intention to follow the federal, state, &/or local guidelines in place at that time.
-We do understand the impact this closure may have on our patients but we must respect the guidelines in place for the safety of our community, employees, and patients.
-If a shortage of PPE - Personal Protective Equipment occurs, it may be necessary to reschedule or postpone your appointment.
-PPE medical supplies, such as masks, gloves, gowns, face shields, and other valuable materials that are in high demand and short supply, run the risk of becoming unavailable to restock in this current pandemic.
+We must respect the guidelines in place for the safety of our community, employees, and patients.
+If a shortage of P.P.E. - Personal Protective Equipment occurs, it may be necessary to reschedule or postpone your appointment.
+P.P.E. medical supplies, such as masks, gloves, gowns, face shields, and other valuable materials that are in high demand and short supply, run the risk of becoming unavailable to restock in this current pandemic.
 Every country in the world is in need of MORE supplies.
 We are lucky to have the essential items needed to begin treating patients and hope the flow of supplies continues to be available for us.

-- screen all patients and staff for Covid-19 symptoms
+- screen all staff for Covid-19 symptoms daily

 - temperature checks for employees- those who pose a risk will be sent home

 - continue to practice the highest levels of infection control, as always